kappakant/ifarith-compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+IfArith-Tiny is important because the next compiler is not defined for certain syntax in IfArith that could equivalently be defined as syntactic sugar for more base operations.
+In the case of 60.ifa, 60 is a literal number and already works for IfArith-Tiny.
+For another example, cond1.ifa goes through extensive editing until it outputs a nested if statement, as that has defined outputs for the next compilers.

+ANF (Administrative Normal Form) partitions the expressions into atomic and complex expressions.
+This is important because it clarifies the required processing order for the code, which makes further compilation into assembly smoother.
+Let's take cond1.ifa again for an example, in the ANF form it turns from a jumble of parenthesese and subexpressions into one long let block.
+The order is clear, because there is but one possible order.

+Cond1.ifa has a lot of nested subexpressions, which can be seen in ir-virtual's aggressive relabeling.
+As cond1.ifa includes several subexpressions such as (* 2 3), the ability to first slot that subexpression into a virtual register smooths out computation after compilation.

 [ Question 4 ]